List of self-publishing companies

 Self-publishing is the publication of media (e.g. books, music, art) by its author at their own cost, without the involvement of a publisher.
 However, the author may engage professionals or companies to assist with various aspects of publication, distribution or marketing.
 This page lists the best-known of such companies.
 It is not an exhaustive list.

-Assisted Self-publishing
+Assisted self-publishing

-Assisted self-publishing companies offer services such as editing, proof-reading, cover design, formatting, printing, cover design, marketing and promotion.
+Assisted self-publishing companies offer services such as editing, proof-reading, cover design, formatting, printing, marketing and promotion.
 They may offer these services separately or as a package.
 They do not take any rights from the author and the author retains total control of the work and decisions relating to it.
+They also provide higher royalties as compared to traditional publishing houses.